HimansuWebCoder/achievers-institute/README.md

 ## 🧠 Why I Built This

-This project was developed as a freelance assignment for a beauty salon client.
+This project was developed as a freelance assignment for an educational institute client.
 It helped me sharpen my frontend workflow, master layout and spacing techniques, and deliver a clean, performance-optimized user interface.
-The project reflects my ability to translate real-world client needs into a polished, responsive React application.
+The project reflects my ability to translate real-world client needs into a polished, responsive Core Stack (Html, Css, Js) application.

-## ✅ What’s Next?

-* Add form validation and email integration with EmailJS or Formspree

-* Animate section reveals using Framer Motion

-* Add SVG more powerfull effect with animation and transitions

 ## 🙌 Open to Feedback